bundgaard/bundgaard/README.md

     * News aggregator (Cloud, Go)
     * Blog (Cloud, Go)
     * Spotify playlist manager and share (Cloud/Bot, Go)
+    * Battle.Net library to connect to Blizzard BattleNet APIs for World of Warcraft, Diablo3 and Hearthstone (Go)
+    * Outback - Distributed single-point of entry for communicating from Discord to multiple bots and services (Go, NATS.io)
 * Cross compatible apps
     * Javascript interpreter in Go (System)
     * Lisp interpreter in Go (System)